 Minimum order for bespoke hardback books is 100 copies.
 Pricing depends on the quantity of books ordered.
-The table below is a guide: please click on the Request a Quote button and we will contact you to discuss your requirements.
+Please click on the Request a Quote button and we will contact you to discuss your requirements.

 What’s inside – Chapters

 Introduction When Europe erupted into war in September 1914, the belief was that it would be ‘over by Christmas’.
 On troop-trains leaving Waterloo Station optimistic soldiers help up signs saying ‘To Berlin’; the trains leaving Berlin had similar signs reading’ Paris’.
-The atmosphere was one of patriotic exuberance, excitement and adventure – the chance for young men to prove themselves.
+The atmosphere was one of patriotic exuberance, excitement and adventure.
 This chapter gives an overview of the war and how every social group, family and school were affected.